RoryWatts/RoryWatts.github.io/_pages/about.md

 ---

 I'm an early career researcher with an interest in health economics, labour economics and global health.
+Currently, I am a PhD candidate at the University of Western Australia with various teaching and consulting commitments.

 I also have a wide range of methodological interests, and in the past have built:
 - decision analytic models for health technology assessments